spræ

 Why not Next/React?

-Sprae works well with JSX, which helps preventing unnecessary client components.
+Sprae augments JSX, which can help server components.
 But some find react not worth the time.

 Why signals?

-Signals is standard primitive for reactivity.
-Preact-signals provide minimal API surface, and are useful outside of react/preact context.
-When the
+It is standard for reactivity.
+Preact-signals provide minimal API surface.

 Who cares for progressive enhancement?

-Who builds long-lasting, low-maintenance, fail-proof, accessible, portable SEO-optimized web.
+PE is long-lasting, low-maintenance, fail-proof, accessible, portable and SEO-optimized web.

 Is it just a toy?

-It is used in production, but it's fun to play and comes with state sandbox.
+It is indeed fun to play and state comes with sandbox.
+But it is used in production as well.

 Does it scale to complex state?

-As far as you can handle it and CPU allows.
-Sprae has good performance.
+As far as you and CPU can handle it.

 Is new Function unsafe?

-If your HTML comes from strangers or requires CSP, there is safe evaluator.
+If your HTML comes from strangers, there is safe evaluator for CSP.

 Components support?